grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 ## 6.0 Licensing Notice (Mandatory for Sarafu.Network and Affiliates)

 By accepting this License, the Steward affirms compliance with these foundational conditions and agrees to maintain the Pool’s operations in accordance with the spirit and legal framework of the SPROUT License.

 Each Pool must include the following text (or equivalent) on its public page, dashboard, or registry:

-This Pool operates under the SPROUT License (v1.0): Stewarded Pools for Relational Obligations and Unified Trust.
-It circulates symbolic commitments, not enforceable payments or contractual wages.
+This Pool operates under the SPROUT License: Stewarded Pools for Relational Obligations and Unified Trust.
+It circulates symbolic commitments within a peer-curated commons of care.
+Any swap that withdraws assets from the Pool is a 0% interest Swap Loan that creates a repayable obligation.
+Loan claims may be assigned to the current Holder of the borrower’s Loan Voucher / Collateral Voucher, as recorded on the ledger/on-chain.
 Participation is voluntary, curated, and governed by peer trust.

 License: https://docs.grassecon.org/commons/sprout
 Charter: [Insert link to Pool’s Charter text]